Eargo vs. Phonak

 For people who are new to hearing aids, Eargo may be an excellent choice, both for affordability and quality.
 They aren’t as technologically advanced as Phonak, but we’ve found Eargo’s sound quality is still excellent.

 Most health insurance plans, including Medicare, don’t cover the cost of hearing aids.
-This puts these much-needed devices out of reach for many people.
+That puts these much-needed devices out of reach for many people.
 Eargo hearing aids are relatively affordable.
 Plus, the ability to buy them without a prescription saves you the cost of a doctor’s visit.

 Phonak